hbellows/git_wired_be/README.md

 When adding or changing a service please add tests.

 Issues needing additional support:
-- Issue 1
+- Issue 1 Placeholder
-- Issue 2
+- Issue 2 Placeholder

 # Related Projects

+More information about GitWiredFe can be found [here](https://github.com/JoelSmith123/git_wired_fe).
 The GitWired frontend application is a JavaScript/React application that consummes the endpoints provided in this API.

-More information about GitWiredFe can be found [here](https://github.com/JoelSmith123/git_wired_fe).

 # Schema
 ![Schema](Schema.png)